CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 metadata/data/logical block setter to call for storing the token content.
 For sections that both reuse some keys from a more general section and add their own keys, several enumerate types can be checked in row.
-A typical example of this design is the `processMetadataToken` method in `OEMParser`, which is a single private method acting as a `ProcessingState` and tries the enumerates `MetadataKey`, `ODMMetadataKey`, `OCommonMetadataKey` and finally `OEMMetadataKey` to fill up the metadata section.
+A typical example of this design is the `processMetadataToken` method in `OemParser`, which is a single private method acting as a `ProcessingState` and tries the enumerates `MetadataKey`, `OdmMetadataKey`, `CommonMetadataKey` and finally `OemMetadataKey` to fill up the metadata section.

+Adding a new message type (lets name it XYZ message) involves:

+* creating  the `XyzFile` class that extends `NdmFile`,
+* creating the `XyzData` container for the data part,
+* creating one or more `XyzSection1Key`, `XyzSection2Key`... enumerates for each logical blocks that are allowed in the message format
+* creating the `XyzParser`
+* creating the `buildXyzParser` method in `ParserBuilder`
+* creating the `XyzWriter` class.

+In the list above, creating the `XyzParser` is probably the most time-consuming task.
-Adding a new message type (lets name it XYZ message) involves creating  the `XYZFile` class that extends `NDMFile`, creating the `XYZData` container for the data part, and creating one or more `XYZSection1Key`, `XYZSection2Key`... enumerates for each logical blocks that are allowed in the message format.
-The final task is to create the `XYZParser` and set up the state switching logic, using existing classes for the global structure and header, and private methods `processSection1Token`, `processSection2Token`... for processing the tokens from each logical block.
+In this new parser, one has to set up the state switching logic, using existing classes for the global structure and header, and private methods `processSection1Token`, `processSection2Token`... for processing the tokens from each logical block.

 Adding a new key to an existing message when a new version of the message format